Things to Avoid

 A Sermon on Ephesians 6:10-13Read more

-Faith means believing the Word, and therefore acting.
-This strong call to action comes from Dr. Martyn Lloyd-Jones as he speaks from Ephesians 6:10-13, urging us to rid ourselves of passivity.
-Spiritual health includes positive and negative aspects: taking in what is beneficial, avoiding what is not.
-Avoid dissipation of your energy such as zeal without knowledge, talking too much, or vain arguments.
-Activities must be thoughtful, disciplined, governed, and directed.
+Faith means believing the word, and therefore, acting.
+In this sermon on Ephesians 6:10–13 titled “Things to Avoid,” Dr. Martyn Lloyd-Jones gives this strong call to action and urges Christians to rid themselves of passivity.
+Spiritual health includes positive and negative aspects, including taking in what is beneficial and avoiding what is not; avoiding dissipation of energy such as zeal without knowledge, talking too much, or vain arguments; and acknowledging that activities must be thoughtful, disciplined, governed, and directed.
 A person must sit down to determine what can be done and what can’t.
 Through too much talk, people find themselves in spiritual trouble.
 However much one argues about truth, if one is not growing by it, do it less.
-The test of everything must be: is it profitable — to our own souls, to other people?
-Avoid enervating atmospheres.
-Spending too much time in worldly, unspiritual company will dull one’s spiritual edge and waste vitality.
-Avoid foolish talk and jesting, bad company, and polluted reading.
-Make no provision for the flesh to satisfy its lusts.
-Keep watch over thoughts and imaginations for they can be evil.
-Avoid Christians who don't believe that the Bible is the authoritative Word of God.
-The life will go wrong if the doctrine is wrong.
-This is a main cause of decay in the church today.
+The test of everything must be: is it profitable to one’s own soul and to other people?
+He calls the listener to avoid enervating atmospheres, including spending too much time in worldly, unspiritual company will dull one’s spiritual edge and waste vitality.
+He also encourages avoiding foolish talk and jesting, bad company, and polluted reading; making no provision for the flesh to satisfy its lusts; keeping watch over thoughts and imaginations that can be evil; and avoiding Christians who don’t believe that the Bible is the authoritative word of God.
+A life will go wrong if the doctrine is wrong and this is a main cause of decay in the church today.